BuildBoy12-SL/Scp457/README.md

 | orb_spacing | Float | 1 | The spacing of the drawn markers. |

 ## Burn
-Configs for the corrosion of players around Scp035 instances.
+Configs for the afterburn caused by being hit by one of Scp457's attacks

 | Config        | Type | Default | Description
 | :-------------: | :---------: | :---------: | :------ |